Billy does Buttonwillow

 And here they are, all swapped onto the 4-door.

-I confidently leaped back onto the road, determined to maintain my unwavering focus on the fuel gauge.
-Uncertain of the number of gas stations remaining between me and the motel, I pressed on for another 75 miles before making a calculated decision to stop for gas once more.
-With only approximately 150 miles left until reaching the motel, I reassured myself that a full tank would undoubtedly carry me all the way there.
+I got back on the road, focusing intently on the fuel gauge.
+Not really sure how many gas stations lay between me and the motel, I kept going for another 75 miles before deciding it was time to stop for gas again.
+With around 150 miles to go, I reassured myself that a full tank should definitely get me there.

-But hey, it doesn’t end there.
-We’ve also got a whole crate filled with every fluid and part imaginable, just in case we need to perform some impromptu surgery on the car.
-And let’s not forget the 30-pound toolbox, ’cause you never know when you might need to fix something mid-drive.
-Safety first, right?
+But that’s not all.
+There’s a crate filled with every fluid and part I could think of—just in case I had to perform some emergency repairs while on the road.
+And the 30-pound toolbox?
+Yeah, that’s in there too—because you never know when you might need to take apart your whole car.

 The gas prices here were just as bad.